codesandbox/sandpack/website/docs/docs/faq.md

 **Does Sandpack support NextJs or other server-side applications?**

-Therefore we can't currently support this in the Sandpack library, due to technical limitations.
+We can't currently support this in the Sandpack library, due to technical limitations.
 Supporting this in the future would likely require logins and a paid service tier.

 **How to highlight TypeScript errors in the editor?**